-WHEREAS, the State College Contracts Law, N.J.S.A.
-18A:64-52 et seq., authorizes college Boards of Trustees to approve waivers of the public bid process for procurement of specified goods and services in furtherance of the missions of the state colleges; and agreements have met the criteria for award without public bid under the provisions of N.J.S.A.
-18A:64-56: therefore, be it the President's designee to enter into a contract with the vendors indicated below, under the bid waiver provisions of the State College Contracts Law.
+- WHEREAS,the State College Contracts Law, N.J.S.A.18A:64-52 et seq., authorizes college Boards of Trustees to approve waivers of the public bid process for procurement of specified goods and services in furtherance of the missions of the state colleges; and - WHEREAS, the Board of Trustees finds the following purchases, contracts and agreements have met the criteria for award without public bid under the provisions of N.J.S.A.
+18A:64-56; therefore, be it - RESOLVED, that the Stockton University Board of Trustees authorizes the President or the President's designee to enter into a contract with the vendors indicated below, under the bid waiver provisions of the State College Contracts Law.